-|Common Name||Black Lace elderberry|
+|Common Name||Black lace elderberry|

-|Plant Type||Deciduous, multi-stemmed shrub|
+|Plant Type||Deciduous shrub|

-|Sun Exposure||Full sun to partial shade|
+|Sun Exposure||Full to partial|

 |Soil pH||Slightly acidic to neutral|